By Heidi Kinsella, MA, LMHCA, NCC, ASAT

 Family Counselor, Gentle Path at The Meadows

-You just found out your husband has been unfaithful in numerous ways and has been acting out for years.
+You just found out you’re married to a sex addict, and your husband has been unfaithful and acted out in numerous for years.
 You want to know everything—you have a NEED to know everything.
-However, he has entered sex addiction treatment and now you learn that you will have to wait until the therapeutic disclosure to find out the extent of his acting out behavior.
+However, he has entered sex addiction treatment and now you learn that you’ll have to wait until the therapeutic disclosure to find out the extent of his acting out.
 You say, “What the heck is a therapeutic disclosure, and why do I need to wait to find out what my husband has done?
-I have the RIGHT to know, and I NEED to know… NOW!!”
+I have the right to know, and I need to know now!”

 It’s confusing and scary for an individual to discover that her husband is a sex addict.
 It’s also hard to understand why she needs to wait to find out what behaviors he has been doing.

 As a therapist, I specialize in working with partners of sex addicts and have heard this sentiment from more partners than I can count.
-It’s confusing and scary for an individual to discover that her husband is a sex addict.
-It’s also hard to understand why she needs to wait to find out what behaviors he has been doing.
+It’s confusing and scary for an individual to discover that she’s married to a sex addict.
+It’s also hard to understand why she needs to wait to find out what behaviors he has been exhibiting.

-A therapeutic disclosure is a planned disclosure in the office of a therapist where an addict provides information to his partner regarding all of his sexual behaviors from the time he has known his partner until the present time.
-Normally the disclosure is facilitated in an office where both the addict and his partner are present, along with both of their therapists.
+A therapeutic disclosure is a disclosure process that occurs in a therapist’s office where an addict provides information to his partner regarding all his sexual behaviors from the time he met his partner until the present day.
+Normally, the disclosure process is facilitated in an office where both the addict and his partner are present, along with both of their therapists.

 The disclosure provides an overview of the addict’s behavior.
 Disclosure is done without going into details that would not add to the overall scope of the acting out behavior, and would only serve to cause additional pain and be potentially triggering to his partner.
-It is important for each member of the couple to have their therapist present to insure the support and safety for both people.
+It’s important for each member of the couple to have their therapist present to ensure the support and safety of both people.

-In order for the disclosure to go as well as possible, the addict needs to get to a point in his recovery where he is no longer justifying or denying his actions; he is no longer shifting blame and creating the type of “crazy making” that makes his partner doubt her sanity.
-The addict should also be at a point where he is beginning to have empathy for his wife.
-Lastly, enough time needs to be allowed so that the addict has an understanding of his acting out behaviors, and sometimes this takes a little while for the memories to come back while in group with other addicts.
+In order for the disclosure to go as well as possible, the addict needs to get to a point in his sex addiction recovery where he’s no longer justifying or denying his actions.
+He’s no longer shifting blame and creating the type of “crazy-making” that makes his partner doubt her sanity.
+The addict should also be at the stage where he begins to have empathy for his wife.
+Lastly, the addict needs enough time to have an understanding of his inappropriate behaviors.
+Sometimes, this takes a while for the memories to come back while in a group setting with other addicts.

 For the partner, this time is also critical.
 She should take this time to receive help in addressing the trauma of discovery, which is shocking and can take a toll on her physically, mentally, spiritually, and emotionally.
-This is also the time to develop a list of questions she needs to have answered.
+This is also the time to develop a list of sex addiction questions she needs to be answered.